comevussor/Apache-Hive-queries-on-IMDB-open-database/Hadoop ecosystem.md

   - Knox with client gateway, connected to web services through HTTP
   - Ambari Server with client gateway
 - Many worker nodes, each one with a Node Manager (for YARN) and a Data Node (for HDFS).
 If HBase is present, they also have a Region Server.
 - Edge nodes : used to connect with masters through clients like Beeline for HBase.
+We connect to edge nodes through ssh.

 ## For Business
 Business strategies :